Children of the Open Road: Plot

 Jana becomes the ward of Dr. Schönefeld, the director of the agency.
-But the system is not able to 'break' the young women, and instead of to preempt a new generation's caravans from following their nomadic traditions along Switzerland's country lanes.
+But the system is not able to 'break' the young woman, and instead endeavours to preempt a new generation's caravans from following their nomadic traditions along Switzerland's country lanes.

-Though grown sad-eyed, tough and wary after years as a ward of the state, imprisoned and stigmatized as crazy and unteachable and even declared insane for the same claimed 'reasons' by officials, Jana struggles to unloose the bonds of the system and starts to find her mother and father.
-Experienced with foster families and homes, Jana is convinced that she will always in the eyes of others be a Gipsy.
+Though grown sad-eyed, tough and wary after years as a ward of the state, imprisoned and stigmatized as crazy and unteachable and even declared insane for the same claimed 'reasons' by officials, Jana struggles to unloose the bonds of the system and starts to search for her mother and father.
+Experienced with foster families and homes, Jana is convinced that she will always, in the eyes of others, be a Gipsy.

-As a young adult falls Jana in love with the farmer's son Franz, and the plan for the future reunion with her parents, to the beginning ignoring that her family was finally destroyed by Schönefeld.
-At the request of their guardian, Jana is arrested again and imprisoned by the so-called administrative care, but Franz helps her to escape.
-The luck of the young pair is soon overshadowed by Jana's pregnancy.
+As a young adult Jana falls in love with a farmer's son, Franz, and they plan for the future reunion with her parents; in the beginning ignoring that her family has been destroyed by Schönefeld.
+At the request of her guardian Jana is arrested again and imprisoned by the so-called administrative care, but Franz helps her to escape.
+The luck (/happiness?) of the young pair is soon overshadowed by Jana's pregnancy.